kkonstantinidis/ByzShield/README.md

 Now that we have installed all needed dependencies on the remote EC2 instance, we need to make an AMI image of it so that we can quickly launch PS/worker instances out of it.
 For instructions see [here][AMI_create].
 Make note of the created AMI ID, like `ami-xxxxxxxxxxxxxxxx`.

 ## AWS EFS
 We will use Amazon Elastic File System (EFS) to share a folder with the trained model among the machines.
-Follow the [EFS_create][instructions] to create an EFS.
+Follow the [instructions][EFS_create] to create an EFS.
 We will probably need a security group with the settings discussed above for the EFS too.
 Make note of the IP address of the EFS `xxx.xxx.xxx.xxx`.

 ## Cluster configuration
 The script `pytorch_ec2.py` will launch the instances automatically.
 Before running it, you need to copy your AWS private key file `xxxxxx.pem` to the folder `./tools` and then edit the following part of the configuration (the rest of the parameters can be left unchanged and have been omitted here):